ironhack-edu/dataV3_2.04_activities/Lesson_2.04_activity_4.md

 # 2.04 Activity 4

-Refer to `files_for_activities/mysql_dump.sql` database.
-Load it to Sequel Pro, and there you will find a `bank` database which we will use for the following exercise.
-This is the same database used for the class example.
-Keep using the `bank` database for iterations that are related to it (3 and 4).
+In this case we will use the same `bank` database that we used in class.

 1. The `select` statement is used as a print command in SQL.
 Use the `select` statement to print "Hello World".
 2. Use the select statement to perform a simple mathematical calculation to add two numbers.